boxalino/intelligence-integration-shopware/doc/search/INTEGRATION.md

 The SearchContextAbstract class is implementing 2 API-specific interfaces:
 1. The _SearchContextInterface_ : allows to manage the sub-phrases scenario with parameters https://github.com/boxalino/intelligence-framework-shopware/blob/master/src/Service/Api/Request/Context/SearchContextInterface.php
 these parameters can be declared when you configure the service in the search.xml
-2. The _ListingContextInterface_ : forces the integrator to *addFacets* based on the request.
+2. The _ListingContextInterface_ : allows the integrator to *addFacets* based on the request.

 > as an integrator, you can either build your own (following it`s sample)
 > or extend it (it provides generic filters) for each use-case in order to set more filters if desired or other parameters (return fields, etc)